Creative Cowichan arts and culture master plan

 The arts and culture master plan aims to uplift creative voices across the region—artists, community groups, new and long-term residents.
 It will also be a practical resource for local governments across the region, including Lake Cowichan, Ladysmith, Duncan, and North Cowichan.
 The plan will identify strategies to support existing programming, spaces, and public art, while also exploring new opportunities to expand creative offerings in its diverse communities.

-Recognizing that arts and culture are for everyone, the CVRD will be seeking community input on priorities for the region.
-All artists—dabblers, creatives, and appreciators alike—are invited to be a part of this process.
+Recognizing that arts and culture are for everyone, Happy Cities led community engagement to help the CVRD hear community input on priorities for the region.
+All artists—dabblers, creatives, and appreciators alike—were invited to be a part of this process.

 What is an arts and culture plan?